5 Case Studies to use when you need to Prove Content Marketing Works

 Transferwise – The Robin Hood of foreign exchange

 If you want to see fury, talk to someone who’s transferred a large amount of money directly from a major bank to a foreign account.
-Transferwise’s elimination of foreign exchange theft (I can’t think of a more subtle word) instantly makes it the good guy.
+Transferwise’s elimination of foreign exchange fee gouging (I can’t think of a more subtle word) instantly makes it the good guy.

 Nurturing the brand perception of consumer care is paramount for this startup.
 Punters see Transferwise as not only being a profitable alternative, but also a passionate campaigner just as furious about indicative foreign exchange rates as their customers are.
 They even started a petition.